 What colors should we use?
-From which angle do I approach this photo?
+From which angle should I approach this photo?
 What’s the best picture composition to use for this campaign?
 Will this please my customers’ eyes?
 Is this appropriate?
 Is this offensive?

 Many things need to be considered because it is what primarily drives your audience to check out your brand.

 But there’s more to visual marketing than just stimulating the audience with pictures and videos.
-The perfect example of a brand that manages to appeal to its customers five senses through visuals is McDonald’s.
+The perfect example of a brand that manages to appeal to its customer’s five senses through visuals is McDonald’s.

 These 3 sample commercials will speak for themselves: